Shivaji: Conflict with the Mughals

 Until 1657, Shivaji maintained peaceful relations with the Mughal Empire.
 Shivaji offered his assistance to Aurangzeb, the son of the Mughal Emperor and viceroy of the Deccan, in conquering Bijapur, in return for formal recognition of his right to the Bijapuri forts and villages in his possession.
 Dissatisfied with the Mughal response, and receiving a better offer from Bijapur, he launched a raid into the Mughal Deccan.
-Shivaji's confrontations with the Mughals began in March 1657, when two of Shivaji's officers raided the Mughal territory near Ahmednagar.
+Shivaji's confrontations with the Mughals began in March 1657, when two of Shivaji's officers raided Mughal territory near Ahmednagar.
 This was followed by raids in Junnar, with Shivaji carrying off 300,000 hun in cash and 200 horses.
 Aurangzeb responded to the raids by sending Nasiri Khan, who defeated the forces of Shivaji at Ahmednagar.
 However, Aurangzeb's countermeasures against Shivaji were interrupted by the rainy season and his battles with his brothers over the succession to the Mughal throne, following the illness of the emperor Shah Jahan.